xzchenglin/sjsu/awsProj1/README.md

 •	Pre-requisites Setup
    o	AWS requirement:
-    In this project, I use a lot of others including(more details are in the Canvas docmunent):
+    In this project, I use a lot of others including(more details are in the Canvas document):
       EC2
       ELB
       Lambda